 Measuring 172.5 inches long, the V8 Vantage is more than 10 inches shorter than Aston Martin's DB9 and flagship Vanquish, but it's about as wide as both at 73.5 inches.
 The V8 Vantage's frame replaces welding with advanced adhesives for better vibration damping, and aluminum and magnesium components reduce weight throughout the chassis.
 At 3,461 pounds, the V8 Vantage is 9 percent lighter than the DB9, but it's still 330 pounds heavier than Porsche's 911 Carrera S coupe.

 A dizzying array of interior choices — including up to 20 colors for seats, carpets and more — means each V8 Vantage can be personalized by its buyer.
+For 2007, Aston Martin offers non-standard leather color choices and a match-to-sample service.
 Premium materials line the aluminum-trimmed dashboard, which includes a ringed engine start button above the radio controls.
 An analog clock, stitched dashboard seams and machined instrument dials are among the upscale touches.
-Whereas traditional tachometers swing clockwise, the V8 Vantage's swings counterclockwise as engine speed builds, which might take some getting used to for some drivers.
+Whereas traditional tachometers swing clockwise, the V8 Vantage's swings counterclockwise as engine speed builds, which might take some time to get used to.

 Under the Hood